 ~ Cefn Ila Maternity Hospital ~

 During the early hours of Friday 14th September 1973, less than two weeks after it had closed, fire broke out at Cefn Ila.
-The time of outbreak and the remote location of the house ensured that the fire had a good hold before the arrival of the fire brigade, there was also restricted access for the fire engines a lack of water for fire fighting which made things worse.
+The time of outbreak and the remote location of the house ensured that the fire had a good hold before the arrival of the fire brigade, there was also restricted access for the fire engines a lack of water for firefighting which made things worse.
 The fire consumed everything except the shell of the house.
 Today, all that remains of this once grand house is a pile of moss-covered bricks and stone.
-The coach house and stable block remained in relatively good condition until 2010 when they were demolished and replaced with a bat roost, the walled garden is still there to be seen.
+The coach house and stable block (also designed by Alfred Waterhouse) remained in relatively good condition until 2010 when they were demolished and replaced with a bat roost, the walled garden is still there to be seen.

-A new chapter in Cefn Ila's long history started in 2007 when most of the estate was sold by auction to the Woodland Trust (Coed Cadw).
-The Woodland Trust
+A new chapter in Cefn Ila's long history started in 2007 when most of what was left of the estate was sold by auction to the Woodland Trust (Coed Cadw).

-If you need any more information about Cefn Ila or want to know where it was....or, on the other hand, if you have any photos of Cefn Ila, information or memories just get in touch, click here
+If you need any more information about Cefn Ila or you would like to know where it was....or, on the other hand, if you have any photos of Cefn Ila, information or memories just get in touch, click here

 Click the photos to enlarge.

 June 1960 - In the photo (left to right) Violet Jeffries with daughters Molly, Joan and Marlene - Photo by Alan Henderson.